 Road Conditions

 Winter tires are typically permitted from November 1st to April 14th, unless conditions warrant a change.
-This means that most well-kept main roads, including the Ring Road, are likely to be clear of snow and ice by April.
-However, rural secondary roads may still present challenges, and the F-roads leading to the Highlands remain closed until summer.
-Always check the Icelandic weather forecast and local road conditions before hitting the road to avoid unexpected hurdles.
+By April, most main roads — including the Ring Road — are clear of snow and ice, but rural secondary roads can still be tricky.
+The F-roads into the Highlands stay closed until summer without exception.
+Before you leave, always check the Icelandic weather forecast and current road conditions so you’re not caught out.

 Longer Days Ahead